Atlantic City Conference: The conference

-There were several important items to discuss among the attendees such as constant competition for imported and bootleg liquor profits among the gangs, what to do about the liquor business if or when Prohibition ends, greater investment in gambling operations and what to do about the Chicago violence problem.
-The Atlantic City delegates conducted their more serious discussions and business, privately in conference rooms atop the Ritz and Ambassador Hotels.
-Not all the meetings were held in a room around a long table, some discussions were held out in the open, with the delegates taking their socks off and rolling up their pants for walks along the beach, on the sand and in the open air.
-This made the Conference no great secret, with local newspapers carrying photos of Al Capone and some of the other prominent delegates as they cruised down the Jersey shore boardwalk and beaches, dipping their feet into the water.
+There were several important items to discuss among the attendees, such as constant competition for imported and bootleg liquor profits among the gangs, what to do about the liquor business if Prohibition ended, development of gambling operations, and what to do about the Chicago violence problem.
+The Atlantic City delegates conducted their more serious discussions and business privately in conference rooms atop the Ritz and Ambassador Hotels.

 Important decisions were made to stop competing with each other during the remainder of Prohibition and cooperate in pooling their resources to maximize profits and develop a national monopoly in the illegal liquor business.
 One of the most important discussions was what to do when Prohibition ended.
 The bosses decided to reorganize themselves and their gangs into cooperative organizations, investing in legitimate breweries, distilleries and liquor importation franchises.
-By making investments in the legitimate liquor business and by owning nightclubs, bars and restaurants to distribute the liquor and maximize profits, this gave the Syndicate some security against the repeal of Prohibition.
+Making investments in the legitimate liquor business and owning nightclubs, bars and restaurants to distribute the liquor and maximize profits would give the Syndicate some security against the loss of business if and when Prohibition was repealed.

-The delegates held discussions about taking a larger interest in illegal and cooperative gambling activities such as bookmaking, horse racing and casinos.
+The delegates also held discussions about taking a larger interest in illegal and cooperative gambling activities such as bookmaking, horse racing and casinos.
 The New York and Chicago representatives laid out a plan to tie in the national wire service for horse racing bettors with the Daily Racing Form and to lay off bets throughout the United States.
-This idea was introduced to the conference delegates after Al Capone ran into Chicago's Moses Annenberg who controlled the mob that enforced distribution of William R. Hearst's newspapers in the Chicago area.
-The Families in New York and Chicago would oversee and direct operations for this cooperative and very lucrative venture.
-New York bosses, Frank Costello and Meyer Lansky were chosen as directors to coordinate the operations along with Chicago representatives.
-New York's future layoff king and gambling czar Frank Erickson was chosen to oversee the organization of the operation along with Chicago's Moses Annenberg.
-Chicago businessman and underworld associate Moses Annenberg was not originally invited to the conference, but after running into Capone, the well known Annenberg was most likely invited to confer with the leaders on business matters concerning the national race wire.
+This idea was introduced to the conference delegates after Al Capone ran into Chicago businessman and underworld associate Moses Annenberg, who controlled the mob that controlled distribution of William R. Hearst's newspapers in the Chicago area.
+The crime families in New York and Chicago would oversee and direct operations for this cooperative and very lucrative venture.
+New York bosses Costello and Lansky were chosen as directors to coordinate the operations along with Chicago representatives.
+New York's future layoff king and gambling czar Frank Erickson was chosen to oversee the organization of the operation along with Chicago's Annenberg.